 Indigenous women have been left extremely vulnerable through both social and economic factors.
 The Indian Act of 1876 rendered Indigenous women to a lower class within their community, and removed their status should they chose to marry a non-Indigenous man.
 Women were in danger of becoming even more dependent on their spouses, and they were frequently unable to return to their home communities for support.
 Although the act was eventually amended in 1985, so that women who lost their status and their children could regain it, there has been a continuing struggle in Canada to have the voices of Indigenous women carry equal weight as the voices of Indigenous men.

-Aboriginal children are also subject to a culture in which violence has been normalized, through popular entertainment, media and prevailing community attitudes and behaviours.
-Young Aboriginal men are disproportionately incarcerated, and learn to identify with the beliefs and values of prison gangs and criminal network – beliefs they then introduce into their community. (pg.49, Aboriginal Domestic Violence in Canada, The Aboriginal Healing Foundation, 2003)
+Indigenous children are also subject to a culture in which violence has been normalized, through popular entertainment, media and prevailing community attitudes and behaviours.
+Young Indigenous men are disproportionately incarcerated, and learn to identify with the beliefs and values of prison gangs and criminal network – beliefs they then introduce into their community. (pg.49, Aboriginal Domestic Violence in Canada, The Aboriginal Healing Foundation, 2003)

 The result has been far too many Indigenous women and girls are placed in harm’s way, denied adequate protection of the law, and marginalized in a way that allows some men to get away with carrying out violent crimes against them.

 Violence against Indigenous women often goes unreported and unpunished.
 It affects Indigenous women from all age groups, religions and socio-economic classes.
 But there is hope.
 Today, Indigenous women lead the way making the transition from old roles to new lifestyles.
 In the words of a Cheyenne proverb, “A nation is not conquered until the hearts of its women are on the ground.
 Then it is done, no matter how brave its warriors or how strong its weapons.”